weiguoxia/neighborhood-map/README.md

 If you have ideas for more “How To” recipes that should be on this page, [let us know](https://github.com/facebookincubator/create-react-app/issues) or [contribute some!](https://github.com/facebookincubator/create-react-app/edit/master/packages/react-scripts/template/README.md)
 # neighborhood-map
+A single page application featuring a map of your neighborhood or a neighborhood you would like to visit.
+You will then add functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.

+# instructions
+npm install and then
+npm start to run the app